m-v-nikolov/dtk-tools-py3/README.md

 One can verify the proper system setup by navigating to the `test` directory and running the unit tests contained therein, e.g. by executing `nosetests` if one has the [`nose`](http://nose.readthedocs.org/en/latest/index.html) package installed.

-Example configurations for simulation sweeps and analysis processing may be found in the `examples` directory.
+Simulation job management is handled through the various `dtk` command-line options, e.g. `dtk run example_sweep` or `dtk analyze example_plots`.
+For a full list of options, execute `dtk --help`.
+Many example configurations for simulation sweeps and analysis processing may be found in the `examples` directory.

 #### Dependencies